sscharfenberg/MixTape/README.md

 * This is a hobby project for myself and not production-ready.
 * Only make this accessible from the internet if you really know what you are doing.
 I haven't done any hardening, there is no auth and not many security precautions have been taken.
 Use at your own risk.
-* There is no `docker-compose`, if you want to dockerize this, you will need to cook it yourself.
+* There is no `docker-compose`, if you want to dockerize this, you will need to throw it together yourself.
 * Most of the texts are in german with a mix of english thrown in.
 Feel free to translate, there is currently no i18n planned.

 ## Installation